mistweaverco/zana-client/README.md

 <p></p>

-Currently, Zana is in beta and under active development.
+Currently, Zana is in early development, but should be considered stable enough for general use.

 <p></p>